Business in Munich Tour

 You can find more detailed itinerary information on the Business in Munich tour below.
 All our school trips are fully customisable to the needs of you and your students.

-*Prices based on groups of 20 students and 2 free teachers.
+Price based on 20 students and 2 free staff, not including flights.

 Day 1: Welcome to Munich!